-2018 was the year we saw the longest UFC title reign in history come to a surprising halt.
+2018 was a year that had plenty of UFC upsets.
+We saw the longest UFC title reign in history come to a surprising halt.
 Arguably the best ever, Demetrious Johnson was finally dethroned from his seat atop the flyweight kingdom.
 His defeat to Henry Cejudo wasn’t the only shocking result within 2018.
 As the year came to a close, so did the aura of invincibility from Cris Cyborg.
 It took only 51 seconds to snap a winning streak that lasted nearly 13 years and 20 professional MMA fights.

 Although both Henry Cejudo and Amanda Nunes both managed to record two memorable underdog victories, neither of them were the biggest UFC upsets in 2018.